 The film cassette goes on the left.
 In order to insert a new cassette or remove a used one, it is necessary to pull up the rewind crank.
 The film gate is nicely finished and smooth.
 There is a sprocket shaft just to the right of the film gate.
 The sprockets allow the camera to move exactly the right amount of film for each new frame.
 Next along is the take-up spool.
 This is wide so it will not tightly curl the film.
 There are four fixing slots around the take-up spool.
 The only other thing I can see inside the back of the camera is a small screw above the film gate, right on the left.
 This is a blanking screw.
 Removing it reveals a small hole which gives onto another, smaller, screw.
 This smaller screw is used to adjust the rangefinder for infinity focus.

 I now have the camera loaded with Agfa Vista colour film to see how the camera works.
 I have not replaced the light seals even though they are clearly deteriorated.
 For the first 19 shots I forgot to set the ASA on the film speed selector and shot at 320 ASA.
-The second photo of the bridge over the Witham is shot at 200 ASA (frame 19 or frame 20?)
-When I have shot the remaining 5 frames I will get the film developed and scanned by Snappy Sna[ps in Lincoln and share the results here.
+The photographs are all in Lincoln and the film was developed and scanned by Snappy Snaps in Lincoln.